TatianaTylosky/mentor-material/mentor-field-guide.md

 *Listen and ask lots of questions of your student.

-*Map students’ short term goals to the curriculum.

 *Goals can task based or time based.

 *Treat weekly goals as sprint goals and work with your student to define _why_ this goal, _how_ to achieve it and your _metric for success_.